Tamas-Toth-ebola/Emulated-Hue-for-Home-Assistant/README.md

 ## Backlog / TODO / Ideas:
-- Support other device types, like switches ?
+- Support for more device types (e.g., switches, fans).
 - Forward Entertainment UDP packages to Zigbee mesh for Official HUE lights that natively support the feature.
-- Read HASS scenes to HUE ?
-- Create HUE scenes, push to HASS scenes ?
-- Support for routines / automations ?

 Please use the Github issue tracker for feature requests (including motivation) and off course for reporting any issues you may find!